akashpawar6474/DSA-/README.md

 346. Minimum distance between any two equal elements in an Array(sp -gfg) => this is very simple problme using hashtable
 347. Relative Sort Array => very simple problem
 348. Check if characters of a given string can be rearranged to form a palindrome(sp - gfg) => this is easy problem can be solved using hashmap and palindrome property
+349. Count distinct elements in every window of size k(sp - gfg) => this is very easy sliding window and hashtable problem
+350.